 "The NBC-LEO Foundation Fellows Program is an annual program designed to cultivate a new generation of African American municipal leaders.
 Each year, two newly* elected African American municipal leaders will be selected from applicants to participate in an educational and mentorship program.”

-James Mitchell, Jr., Past President, NBC-LEO Foundation, Inc. and Immediate Past President, National League of Cities
+James Mitchell, Jr., Past President, NBC-LEO Foundation, Inc. and Past President, National League of Cities

 NBC-LEO's Foundation Board wants to encourage local government officials to strengthen their governance expertise and leadership capabilities.
 And, this is especially relevant for newly-elected local officials from cities and towns across the country.